Decentralised Finance and Automated Market Making: Execution and Speculation: Introduction

+Early works on the analysis of the properties of AMMs are in \cite{angeris2019analysis, chiu2019blockchain, lipton2021blockchain, capponi2021adoption}; see also the literature review in \cite{biais2023advances}.
+There is a rich literature that studies the economics of AMMs. \cite{lehar2021decentralized} and \cite{capponi2023price} study rate formation in DEXs, and \cite{bichuch2022axioms} and \cite{engel2021composing} derive axioms for CFMs.
+Closer to our work, \cite{engel2021presentation} provide formal derivations for the losses of liquidity providers and execution costs of liquidity takers which we approximate with the convexity costs.
+On the other hand, \cite{angeris2022does} and \cite{angeris2023replicating} define rate sensitivity and liquidity in AMMs and show that execution costs are closely related to the curvature of the trading function, while \cite{angeris2021CFMM} study liquidity taking in multiple CFMs and \cite{angeris2022optimal} study the optimal routing of liquidity taking orders.

+To the best of our knowledge, this is the first paper to solve optimal execution for LTs in DEXs.
+Early work on optimal execution in CEXs is in \cite{bertsimas1998optimal} and \cite{almgren2000optimal}.\footnote{See also \cite{cartea2015book}, \cite{gueant2016book}, \cite{lehalle2018market}, \cite{donnelly2022optimal}, and \cite{webster2023handbook}.} On liquidity provision, \cite{angeris2021analysis} are the first to describe the evolution of the wealth of LPs in CPMs when rates are stochastic.
+Later, \cite{milionis2022automated} derive a similar loss labeled LVR for CFMs.
+Both works assume rate formation in a CEX and a trading flow which adjusts the reserves in the pool accordingly.
+In contrast, \cite{cartea2022Predictable} measure the predictable losses of LPs in CFMs and in CL pools with minimal assumptions on the exchange rates and on the trading flow.
+These losses include the opportunity cost of locking assets in the pool.\footnote{See \cite{cartea2022Predictable} for a detailed comparison.}

 The remainder of this paper is organised as follows.
-Section \ref{sec:AMM} discusses how CFMMs operate and uses Uniswap v3 data to study price, liquidity, and trading cost dynamics in CPMMs.
-Section \ref{sec:Model} solves the optimal execution problem when the pool has constant depth during the execution window and price formation is in an alternative trading venue.
-Section \ref{sec:Model2} solves the optimal execution problem when the pool depth is stochastic and price formation takes place in the AMM.
-Finally, Section \ref{sec:Performance} showcases the performance of liquidation and statistical arbitrage strategies.
+Section \ref{sec:AMM} discusses how CFMs operate, and uses Uniswap v3 data to study the dynamics of exchange rates, liquidity, and execution costs in CPMs.
+Section \ref{sec:Model} solves the optimal trading problem when the depth of the pool is constant throughout the execution window, and rate formation is in an alternative CEX.
+Section \ref{sec:Model2} considers rate formation in the DEX, and Section \ref{sec:Model3} considers rate formation in both venues.
+Finally, Section \ref{sec:Performance} showcases the performance of liquidation and statistical arbitrage strategies, and \ref{sec:apx:dataanalysis} studies LP and LT activity in Uniswap v3 and Binance.